homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 “Through the nose,” replied the pedagogue, calling long distance.
 “But I thought you would want to talk to me about biology, as I am Professor of Biology at the University of Chicago.”[^7]

-“All right, Prof.,”’ I said.
+“All right, Prof., I said.
 “What do you think of biology?”.

 “It’s a wonderful idea,” replied Prof. Snoot, “but can they enforce it?
 We have had it now since January 1920, and they tell me there is more drunkenness than ever; why, I understand that women, who never drank before, are now insisting on a cocktail before dinner.”